lalitkaim/Quiddle/README.md

 # Quiddle
 A web based messaging application where you can add peoples to connect with them, chat with them, send images, files, post pictures and many more.
 Feel free to visit @ https://the-quiddle.web.app/

+# Technology Used
+ReactJs for front-end, Firebase for back-end, Javascript, HTML, CSS, Bootstrap, UIKit etc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).